magento/devdocs/guides/v2.0/extension-dev-guide/test-module.md

 ##PHPUnit

 PHPUnit is a PHP testing framework ideal for Magento programmers.
-Test your component with [PHPUnit](https://phpunit.de/){:target="_blank"}, available on GitHub at [https://github.com/sebastianbergmann/phpunit](https://github.com/sebastianbergmann/phpunit){:target="_blank"}.
+Test your module with [PHPUnit](https://phpunit.de/){:target="_blank"}.

 ##More Information
 For more information on testing in PHP and validating Magento components, see the following: